New Entity Set Up & Incorporation in Colombia

 Deliverables: Certificate of status (aka as “certificado de existencia y representación legal” in Colombia), tax ID certificate (aka RUT in Colombia).

 50% payable upon receipt of invoice, and remaining 50% payable upon completion of activity.

 Limited to incorporating and creating one (1) S.A.S. entity in Colombia.

-In case customer requires an amendment of the bylaws of a S.A.S. entity already created, mandatory filings of company books, corporate minutes, financial statements, and any other post-creating filing mandated by Colombian law, we will invoice customer for this activities at our standard hourly rate at the time of the amendment plus any government-imposed fees and taxes.
+In case you require an amendment of the bylaws of a S.A.S. entity already created, mandatory filings of company books, corporate minutes, financial statements, and any other post-creating filing mandated by Colombian law, we will invoice customer for this activities at our standard hourly rate at the time of the amendment plus any government-imposed fees and taxes.

 When applicable, we will add a 20% administrative fee to third-party pass-through payments.
-When applicable, we will add a 16% sales tax charge to third-party pass-through expenses.
+When applicable, we will add a 19% Colombian sales tax charge to third-party pass-through expenses.

 Pricing does not include sales tax or any other government-imposed tax applicable to the invoice(s) that will be generated to customer as a result of this offering.

 Excludes official chamber of commerce submission fees and taxes of about USD 100 depending on the assets of the entity.

 You must apostille or legalize all documents granted abroad through diplomatic means at the country of origin.
 You must translate all documents drafted in a language other than Spanish.
 A certified translator by Colombia's Ministry of Foreign Affairs must translate to Spanish, stamp, and sign all foreign legal documents.
 If customers requires it, we will translate documents into Colombian Spanish and will invoiced them based on the total number of words in Spanish at our standard translation rate at the time of invoicing.